Published Works

 Gervais, Bryan, Connor Dye, and Amebr Chin.
 2025.
 “Incivility or Invalidity?
 Evaluating Perspective API Scores as a Measure of Political Incivility.”
 American Politics Research 53(3): 266-274.

+Shafran, JoBeth, Bryan Jones, and Connor Dye.
 “Bounded Rationality and Public Administration.”
 In The Oxford Research Encyclopedia of Politics.
-Oxford: Oxford University Press. (with JoBeth Shafran and Bryan Jones)
+Oxford: Oxford University Press.

 Working Papers

 Congress’s decentralized committee system expands oversight capacity but creates coordination problems.
 I argue that the incentives behind coordination challenges evolve as the committee system responds to emerging problems.
 Initially, informal domain specific expertise accumulated through legislating mitigates coordination challenges by lowering oversight costs in familiar areas.
 As boundary-spanning issues emerge, committees' legislative jurisdictions converge, eroding expertise differentials and increasing duplicative oversight.
 To capture jurisdictional evolution, I introduce a novel computational approach using transformer-based embeddings of House bill summaries and cosine similarity to track both within-committee jurisdiction change and cross-committee convergence.
 I find that committees with larger jurisdictional shifts subsequently oversee more novel agencies, while committee pairs with greater prior convergence show higher probabilities of duplicating oversight on identical agency-subtopic combinations.
-These findings suggest that effective oversight design must account for how coordination mechanisms deteriorate as policy environments evolve.“Overcoming Information Overload: The Policy Consequences of Committee Fragmentation” Under review
+These findings suggest that effective oversight design must account for how coordination mechanisms deteriorate as policy environments evolve.Works in Progress

 “Information Processing and Congressional Reform” (with Sean Theriault)